The First Family Record

 This Entertainment Collectible is a 1962 comedy album that pokes fun at the Kennedy family as the "First Family".
 The scenes featured are:

 - SIDE 1: The Experiment; After Dinner Conversations; The Malayan

 Ambassador; Relatively Speaking; Astronauts; Motorcade; The Party; and The Tour.

 - SIDE 2: But Vote; Economy Lunch; The Decision; White House Visitor;

 Press Conference; The Dress; Saturday Night, Sunday Morning; Auld Lang

 Syne; and Bedtime Story SS.

-The First Family Record makes a great gift for collectors and history buffs.
+The First Family Record makes a terrific gift for collectors and JFK fans.

 You might also enjoy The Godfather VHS Collection.

 For more related “collectible” content from our store, follow these links: